-My detox system (liver and kidneys)
+My detox system (liver, kidneys, gall bladder, and bladder)

 After years of sacrifices, adjustments, and supplemental experimentation, by age 30, I was much happier.

 These were deep issues a decade in the making.
-To reverse my damage I needed HEAVY supplementation directed at PRECISE problems over a LONG period of time, executed with world class DISCIPLINE.
+To reverse my damage I needed QUALITY supplementation directed at PRECISE problems over a LONG period of time, executed with world class DISCIPLINE.
 It’s also necessary to make sure things are on track by retesting.